fobossalmeron/morethanspaces/_discounts/discount.md

 ---
 published: true
-discount: 'false'
+discount: 'true'
-number: 0
+number: 10
 type: percentage
 banner: BannerNoDiscount.png
-text: ' '
+text: ' off in videowalls'
-smallText: ' '
+smallText: 'un purchases over $5,000'
 ---

 Use this file to upload the new banner and edit the discount.